The History of Cape Agulhas

 A Tale of Two Oceans

 South Africa’s intricate maritime history saw more than 150 shipwrecks along its coastlines, most of which are are found around the tip of Africa (the Cape of Storms) at Cape Agulhas.
 However, the tumultuous waters surrounding the southernmost point of Africa also tell countless tales of old world adventures, and epic tales navigating new trade routes from West to East.
-Here, the warm Agulhas Current from the Indian Ocean meets the cold Benguela Current from the Atlantic Ocean, creating waters that ere as fierce and challenging as they are rich and abundant.

 Image and information sourced from the Lighthouse Museum of Southern Africa.